 Over the last several years, Turkish shotguns have caught on in the US market for their affordability and quality (Turkish AR12s are all the rage) and Silver Eagle by TR Imports exemplifies these qualities.
 This is a single-shot break-open design — but it can be folded for storage or transport.
 Those alone make it worth considering.

-In addition to the foldaway trick, the Silver Eagle includes a walnut stock and vented rib barrel, making it an ideal bird gun for experienced shooters or a learner for new shooters to pick up good habits without getting beat-up in the process while embracing classic single shot shooting.
+In addition to the foldaway trick, the Silver Eagle includes a walnut stock and vent rib barrel, making it an ideal bird gun for experienced shooters or a learner for new shooters to pick up good habits without getting beat-up in the process while embracing classic single shot shooting.

 Why the .410?

 Additionally, they come in a remarkable array of form factors.
 Some are immediately recognizable to anyone at all familiar with shotguns: fowl guns with walnut stocks and vent ribbed barrels, tactical pump actions with synthetic stocks, and so on.
 But the .410 market is unique in that you’ll also find several single-shot designs, as well as lever actions and even handguns using the smaller shells and a variety of barrel lengths.